littleosbook/aenix/doc/paging.md

 at the very best, otherwise the OS will just crash.

 Therefore, some assembly that doesn't use indirect jumps must set up the page table and adding one entry for the first 4 MB of the virtual address space that maps to the first 4 MB of the physical memory as well as an entry for `0xC0100000` that maps to `0x0010000`.
-If the identity mapping for the first 4 MB wasn't added, the CPU would case a page fault when fetching the next instruction from memory.
-Then, when the table is created, an indirect jump can be done to a label, like
+If the identity mapping for the first 4 MB wasn't added, the CPU would cuase a page fault immediately after paging was enabled when fetching the next instruction from memory.
+When the table is created, an indirect jump can be done to a label, like

 ~~~ {.nasm}
     lea ebx, [higher_half] ; load the address of the label in ebx
     jmp ebx                ; jump to the label
 ~~~

-Now `EIP` will point to a memory location somewhere right after `0xC0100000` and the entry mapping the first 4 MB of virtual memory to the first 4 MB of physical can now be removed from the page table.
+Now `EIP` will point to a memory location somewhere right after `0xC0100000` - all the code can now execute as if it were at `0xC0100000`, the higher half.
+The entry mapping the first 4 MB of virtual memory to the first 4 MB of physical can now be removed from the page table, and its corresponding entry in the TLB invalidated with `invlpg [0]`.

 ## Phew, that was all?
 Yes, that was all.
-However, one must now take care when using memory mapped I/O that uses very specific memory location.
-For example, the framebuffer is located `0x000B8000`, but since there is no entry in the page table for the address `0x000B8000`, the address `0xC00B8000` must be used, since the address `0xC0000000` maps to `0x00000000`.
+However, one must now take care when using memory mapped I/O that uses very specific memory locations.
+For example, the framebuffer is located at `0x000B8000`, but since there is no entry in the page table for the address `0x000B8000` any longer, the address `0xC00B8000` must be used, since the virtual address `0xC0000000` maps to the physical address`0x00000000`.